stulp/dmpbbo/README.md

 Contributions in the form of feedback, code, and bug reports are very welcome:

-* If you have found an issue or a bug, please open a GitHub issue.
+* If you have found an issue or a bug or have a question about the code, please open a GitHub issue.
 * If you want to implement a new feature, please fork the source code, modify, and issue a pull request through the project GitHub page.